Parents hunting for baby formula as shortage spans US – KION546

 Trying to keep formula in stock, retailers including CVS and Walgreens have begun limiting purchases to three containers per customer.

-Nationwide about 40% of big box stores are out of stock, up from 31% in mid-April, according to Datasembly, a data analytics firm.
+Nationwide about 40% of large retail stores are out of stock, up from 31% in mid-April, according to Datasembly, a data analytics firm.
 More than half of U.S. states are seeing out-of-stock rates between 40% and 50%, according to the firm, which collects data from 11,000 locations.

 Baby formula is particularly vulnerable to disruptions because just a handful of companies account for almost the entire U.S. supply.